gitenter/gitenter/doc/requirements/SyRS.md

 Reviewing:

-- [SyRS-0018]{StRS-0045} Authorized user shall start the reviewing activity.
+- [SyRS-0018]{StRS-0045} Authorized user shall start the review activity.
 - [SyRS-0063]{StRS-0045,StRS-0048} Authorized user shall setup a set of to-be-reviewed draft documents, which may be not the entire document set.
 Some documents may be modified but not in case to-be-reviewed, e.g., the ones which has been triggered by tiny modification for the traceability reasons.
-- [SyRS-0077]{StRS-0045} Authorized user shall setup a list of suggested reviewers, as well as the parts they are in charge of holding the liability of the correctness, for a particular reviewing activity.
+- [SyRS-0077]{StRS-0045} Authorized user shall setup a list of suggested reviewers, as well as the parts they are in charge of holding the liability of the correctness, for a particular review activity.
-- [SyRS-0088]{SyRS-0077} Anybody who have the reading authority could come and join the reviewing activity.
+- [SyRS-0088]{SyRS-0077} Anybody who have the reading authority could come and join the review activity.
-- [SyRS-0046]{StRS-0045} Document reviewing activities shall be done either through software, or in a traditional review meeting way.
+- [SyRS-0046]{StRS-0045} Document review activities shall be done either through software, or in a traditional review meeting way.
 - [SyRS-0048]{SyRS-0046,SyRS-0026,SyRS-0018} The software shall provide an online reviewing system, for users to review and comment on the draft documents through a web interface.
-    - This is different to the GitHub code review workflow in several aspects: (1) Review comment is linked to a marked position of a frozen snapshot of document, rather than a marked position of document changes.
-(2) Reviewing is by default turned off, and is only turned on for special cases.
-The reason is that's the scenario provided reviewing and auditing regulatory.
-The other reason is design documents are in general in global scope, and have complicated internal relationship; on the other hand, code (a majority of bugs in code) is mostly local scope.
-It is really costly to sit down and discuss in among multiple stakeholders, and it is hard for people to follow these discussions all the time.
-Definitely this is a really waterfall approach which is contradict with the sprint of continuous-X. The possibility of a more Agile styled requirement and design review workflow can be discuss later. *(Comment to be cleaned up and moved to SRS-WS)*
 - [SyRS-0052]{SyRS-0046} The software shall provide tools for traditional review meetings.
 - [SyRS-0058]{SyRS-0048,SyRS-0052} The software shall support a hybrid approach that the traditional review meeting after online reviewing for the controversial discussions.
-- [SyRS-0056]{StRS-0045} Each new reviewing comes in a series of subsections, and the authorized user shall pace and setup a timeline of both (1) each subsection, and the entire reviewing.
+- [SyRS-0056]{StRS-0045} Each new review comes in a series of subsections, and the authorized user shall pace and setup a timeline of both (1) each subsection, and the entire review.
-- [SyRS-0096]{SyRS-0056} A new reviewing subsection is triggered by:
+- [SyRS-0096]{SyRS-0056} A new review subsection is triggered by:
     - (Traditional review meeting only) a scheduled meeting in a timeframe: the meeting may only target part of the documents.
     - Document has been changed after the previous subsection.
-- [SyRS-0094]{SyRS-0096} Document shall be in one of the following status in reviewing series:
+- [SyRS-0094]{SyRS-0096} Document shall be in one of the following status in a review series:
     - Draft: Not started yet, or (Traditional review meeting only) unable to be touched in the current section.
     - Approval.
-    - Approval with postscripts: Comments/questions raised but changes have been decided to rollover to the next reviewing.
+    - Approval with postscripts: Comments/questions raised but changes have been decided to rollover to the next review.
     - Request changes.
     - Denial.
 - [SyRS-0097]{SyRS-0094} Documents may keep their current status, or change status at the end of each review subsection.